How does alcohol affect menopause and perimenopause?

 How you can feel better: Instead of using alcohol to unwind, set better sleep habits.
 Practise good sleep hygiene, like keeping lights low in the evening and avoiding screen time in the hour before bed.
 Include some down time to unwind before you head to bed and, instead of drinking, switch to sleep-friendly rituals like a 15-minute evening meditation, reading a book in the bath or journalling for 10 minutes about your day while you enjoy a chamomile tea.

-Thanks to our partnership with Sleepfit Solutions, eligible HCF members^ can get a 20% discount on a 12 month subscription to the Sleepfit app designed to improve sleep and overall wellbeing.
+Thanks to our partnership with Sleepfit Solutions, eligible HCF members^ can get a free 12-month subscription to the Sleepfit app designed to improve sleep and overall wellbeing.

 Menopause Matters podcast